VACCINE RESOURCE COMMITTEE

 Why should people get the vaccine?

-Getting a yearly influenza vaccine lowers the chances of having serious complications or dying of influenza infection.
+Getting a yearly influenza vaccine lowers the chance of having serious complications or dying of influenza infection.

 The flu vaccine protects by:

-The influenza vaccine also helps protect people close contacts because a person is less likely to spread the virus when vaccinated.
+The influenza vaccine also helps to protect close contacts because a person is less likely to spread the virus when vaccinated.

 Every year, different strains of influenza circulate during the influenza season.
 In addition: